 Looking for something special for your family and friends for holiday gifts this year?
 Why not find unique presents from Paris this year?
 You’ll be very popular, that’s for sure!
 Paris is not only a fashion capital but also one of the best shopping cities in the world.
 Make your list, check it twice … and hit the streets of Paris for holiday shopping like you’ve never experienced it before!

-Magical Christmas Windows
+Marvelous Christmas Windows

 Christmas & New Year’s at the Moulin Rouge